ualberta-mueller-group/MCGS/docs/development-notes.md

       location.
     - `bool strips_only` indicates whether only strips should be generated, or both strips and grids.
-- The 2nd constructor enables usage of a `grid_mask`, which serves two purposes: to generate grids in order of increasing/decreasing number of stones, and to prune (some) grids using symmetry.
-    - `bool mask_active_bit` indicates the value of `grid_mask` bit which the `tile_sequence` applies to.
-For example, to generate Clobber games in order of increasing number of stones, this should be `true`, and to generate NoGo games in order of decreasing number of stones, this should be `false`.
-    - `int mask_inactive_tile` the color applied to the `grid_mask` bit value opposite of `mask_active_bit`.
-    - `unsigned int grid_hash_mask` the symmetry used by the `grid_mask`

 Example output for `grid_generator` using first constructor:
 ```